Mookie Betts Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.1 K/9, the eighth-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.

-- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have a 5.01 team ERA that ranks 28th among all league pitching staffs.

+- Reds pitchers combine to give up 76 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Weaver makes the start for the Reds, his ninth of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts in 43 2/3 innings pitched.
+- Williamson (0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched) gets the start for the Reds, his fifth of the season.

-- In his most recent time out on Wednesday against the Boston Red Sox, the right-hander went 5 2/3 innings, giving up three earned runs while surrendering seven hits.
+- In his last appearance on Friday against the Milwaukee Brewers, the left-hander went 6 2/3 innings, allowing two earned runs while surrendering five hits.

-- The 29-year-old has a 5.36 ERA and 8.7 strikeouts per nine innings in eight games this season, while allowing a batting average of .284 to opposing hitters.
+- The 25-year-old has amassed an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
+Opponents are batting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.